renesas-rz/rzv_ai_sdk/Footfall_Counter/readme.md

 * Copy the libtvm_runtime.so to usr/lib64 directory of the rootfs (SD card/NFS) RZV2L board.

-Folder structure in the prepared SD Card would look like:
+Folder structure in the rootfs (SD Card/NFS) would look like:
 ```sh
 ├── usr/
 │   └── lib64/